breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 </table>

-Let us consider a simple graph implementation in Kotlin.
-We do not record inbound neighbors, and attempt to define a vertex as a [closed neighborhood](https://en.wikipedia.org/wiki/Neighbourhood_(graph_theory)):
+Let us consider a directed graph implementation in [Kotlin](https://kotlinlang.org/).
+We do not store inbound neighbors, and attempt to define a vertex as a [closed neighborhood](https://en.wikipedia.org/wiki/Neighbourhood_(graph_theory)):

 ```kotlin
 open class Graph(val vertices: Set<Vertex>) { ... }